Top 20 Internet Sites for P.I. Attorneys

 This site is a comprehensive listing by state of all hospitals with Web pages on the Internet.
 It is growing rapidly with as many as five new hospitals a day being added to the site.

-Among the links on the page are: GriefNet, a list of addresses and telephone numbers of support groups for chronic fatigue, epilepsy and bereaved parents nationwide; and Physical Illness Resources, which includes support groups for amputation, facial disfigurement, traumatic brain injuries, arthritis, fibromyalgia and chronic pain.
+Among the links on the page are: GriefNet, a list of addresses and telephone numbers of support groups for chronic fatigue, epilepsy and bereaved parents nationwide; and Physical Illness Resources, which includes support groups for amputation, facial disfigurement, traumatic brain injuries, arthritis, fibromyalgia, and chronic pain.5.
+The Southern California Orthopedic Institute

-This Web site has well illustrated anatomy lessons of the knee, shoulder, ankle, spine, elbow and hip.
+This Web site has well-illustrated anatomy lessons of the knee, shoulder, ankle, spine, elbow, and hip.
 There is even a QuickTime movie of arthroscopic surgery which could easily be downloaded and shown as an illustrative aid in mediation or arbitration.
 An "Ask a Doctor" link features orthopedic answers to general questions posed by site visitors.
-Recent discussions included advice on chondromalacia, rotator cuff injuries and the surgical management of spinal arthritis.
+Recent discussions included advice on chondromalacia, rotator cuff injuries and the surgical management of spinal arthritis.6.
+The Perspectives Network for Traumatic Brain Injury (TBI)

 This site is maintained by a non-profit organization founded by a survivor of traumatic brain injury (TBI).
 It has many cross-linked sites to other brain injury resources on the WWW.
 The site also lists support groups for individuals with TBI on a city-by-city basis.
 It has an illustrated brain map as well as frequently asked questions (FAQs) containing basic information about brain injuries.
 These FAQs can be very valuable in the initial stages of a case.

 I recently had a case where a client had headaches, emotional liability and short-term memory loss after a motor vehicle accident.
 I thought that perhaps he may have had a mild brain injury, except I had some concern because the client had no loss of consciousness.
-After perusing the FAQs at TBI, I found that the overwhelming weight of medical authority indicated that no loss of consciousness is necessary for a differential diagnosis of mild brain injury.
-I sent the client for a neuropsychological workup and a brain injury was confirmed.
+After perusing the FAQs at TBI, I found that the overwhelming weight of medical authority indicated that no loss of consciousness is necessary for differential diagnosis of mild brain injury.
+I sent the client for a neuropsychological workup and a brain injury was confirmed.7.
+Otolaryngology-Head and Neck Surgery on the WWW

 Recently, I had a client who suffered from severe tinnitus after an auto accident.
 His general practice physician told him he would just have to "live with it."
 A short search on this site led me to a newsgroup for tinnitus sufferers where I found that the drug Xanax often leads to almost miraculous relief for many sufferers.
-My client followed this lead with a complete remission of symptoms.
+My client followed this lead with complete remission of symptoms.8.
+Standards and Specifications Written by Scholarly Societies (no longer active)

-This site has a complete list of 11,000 American National Standards Institute (ANSI) standards, as well as standards of Institute of Electrical and Electronic Engineers (ISEE) and International Organization for Standardization (ISO).
+This site has a complete list of 11,000 American National Standards Institute (ANSI) standards, as well as standards of the Institute of Electrical and Electronics Engineers (ISEE) and International Organization for Standardization (ISO).
 All of the above standards can be searched from a powerful search engine at the site, and the full text of all of the standards is available for purchase.
 These standards are often used in state codes and private contracts.
-Proof of violation of any of these standards may establish negligence per se -- or at least evidence of negligence.
+Proof of a violation of any of these standards may establish negligence per se -- or at least evidence of negligence.9.
+Product Safety

 This Web site is loaded with Consumer Product Safety Commission publications and reports.
 There are also many valuable links to areas related to chemical, electrical and fire safety; product safety organizations; Usenet newsgroups on safety topics; and risk management resources.
-This is one of the best sites to search in a potential products liability case.
+This is one of the best sites to search in a potential product liability case.10.
+Agency for Toxic Substance and Disease Registry

 This agency of the Public Health Service was directed by Congress to monitor the effect on public health of hazardous substances in the environment.
-HAZDAT, a hazardous substance and health effects database, is included at this site, and the strong search engine is helpful in cases involving toxic spills or other environmental disasters.
+HAZDAT, a hazardous substance and health effects database, is included at this site, and the strong search engine is helpful in cases involving toxic spills or other environmental disasters.11.
+Diseases, Disorders and Related Topics by the Karolinska Institute (no longer active)

 This excellent resource is a great hierarchical starting point for finding links on specific diseases or disorders with 31 major classifications of diseases including bacterial and fungal infections, viral diseases, parasitic diseases, nervous system disorders, eye diseases, and musculoskeletal diseases.

 Each classification has many, many links.
-For example, the classification for musculoskeletal diseases has some 58 links, including nine links to sites with arthritis information, five links to fibromyalgia and two links to chondromalacia.
+For example, the classification for musculoskeletal diseases has some 58 links, including nine links to sites with arthritis information, five links to fibromyalgia and two links to chondromalacia.12.
+Medicine WWW Virtual Library - Biosciences (no longer active)

 This Harvard site has a huge list of links to other medical sites such as AIDS, Acquired Brain Injury, Web of Addictions, Sleep Apnea and so forth.
-It is arranged alphabetically by disease name.
+It is arranged alphabetically by disease name.13.
+Jonathan T. Wards Multimedia Medical Reference Library (no longer active)

 This comprehensive multimedia site is a gold mine of useful medical resources.
-The initial screen greets you with a 890K audio message that explains all the goodies at this site.
+The initial screen greets you with an 890K audio message that explains all the goodies at this site.

 One major section lists medical information by specialty.
 I counted 32 medical specialties here.
 Under orthopedics alone, I found some 15 links including links to chondromalacia, arthroscopy and knee injuries.
 The neurology section has 27 links.

 Another useful section of this page is Medical Images and Movies, which contains anatomy, cardiology, dermatology, neuroanatomy and radiology images.
-There are also over 165 online audio recordings covering topics from hernias to rotator cuff tears.
+There are also over 165 online audio recordings covering topics from hernias to rotator cuff tears.14.
+Medical Matrix

 This site, created by the American Medical Informatics Association, is one of the most comprehensive on the Web.
 Among the useful areas for trial lawyers are: